 Rub the outside of the lamb with more Fennel Spice.
 Remove the roasting pan from the oven and lay the carrots and celery on the bottom.
 Place the lamb on top of the carrots and celery, drizzle with some extra-virgin olive oil and cook for 7 hours.
 Spread the remaining onion mixture on top of the lamb, place a foil as a tent over the lamb and roast for an additional hour.
 The lamb is ready when it pulls away easily if picked at with a pair of tongs.
 Remove the lamb from the oven and keep warm.

 Increase the oven heat to 425 degrees F.

 Heat a large saute pan on high heat.
 Add 1/4 cup olive oil and reserved sweet potatoes and Brussels sprouts; Toss lightly to coat with oil and do not touch for 2 minutes or until the bottoms begin to brown.
 Turn and cook for 3 more minutes until brown on that side.
 Season with salt and pepper and place in oven for 15 minutes After 15 minutes open oven and add sage and garlic.
 Stir well and continue to roast for 5 minutes more or until the garlic is light brown.
 Remove from oven and sprinkle with orange zest.

 More Recipes and Ideas:

-Roasted Rack of Lamb with Rosemary-Pomegranate Sauce and Goat Cheese Potato Cake, Roasted Rack of Lamb with Mint Pesto, 'Night 'Night Curry: Roasted Lamb Curry with Garam Masala, Caraway and Apricots, Garlic Chicken Recipes, Chicken Cordon Bleu Recipes, New York Strip Steak Recipes, Celery, Veal Chop Recipes, Christmas Dinner Recipes
+Fire Roasted Baby Lamb Chops with Smoked Paprika-Orange BBQ Sauce, Roasted Rack of Lamb with Rosemary-Pomegranate Sauce and Goat Cheese Potato Cake, 'Night 'Night Curry: Roasted Lamb Curry with Garam Masala, Caraway and Apricots, Brussels Sprout, Teriyaki Recipes, For a Family, Fall Recipes, New York Strip Steak Recipes, Turkey Breast Recipes

 Thank you! your flag was submitted.